Skip to Content

 Limited to 40 copies

-Hand-bound in quarter red morocco and cerulean silk, marbled endpapers, gilt edges, silk ribbon, presented in a marble covered slipcase edged in red morocco.
+Hand-bound in full red morocco, custom marbled endpapers, gilt edges, silk ribbon, presented in a cerulean silk covered slipcase edged in red morocco.

 Standard hardback edition